damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an example of using above method in the setScriptTalk method of Character object, which is called by handleInitialSettings function (only a fragment of this function is presented below) in scripts/index.js. (scripts/index.js and objects/Character.js):
+Below is an example of using above method in the setScriptTalk method of Character object, which is called by handleInitialSettings function (only a fragment of this function is presented below):

 ```
-  //scripts/index.js:
+  //scripts/index.js file:

   const handleInitialSettings = () => {
     chosenChar.setScriptTalk()
   }

-  //objects/Character.js:
+  //objects/Character.js file:

   setScriptTalk() {
     const lng = this.memory.getLanguage()